aropjoe/hyperion2/README.md

-# Hyperion
+# Project Hyperion

-Hyperion a basic data platform with data processing and visualization features using Django, Pandas, and Plotly.
+Hyperion a platform for small businesses to make sense of data.